Hadron masses from a Kaluza-Klein like Model

 By means of equation (52), the strong, electric, and weak mass ratios of the quarks, can be stated.

-The differences of the quark masses are not caused exclusively by the strength of the interaction itself (first term), rather it is strongly induced by the constant represented by the second term.
+The differences of the quark masses are not caused exclusively by the strength of the interaction itself, rather it is strongly induced by the constants $A_{d,s,b,u,c,t}$.
 As previously mentioned, all constants of the first generation are treated as zero $A_{e}=A_{v_{e}}=A_{d}=A_{u}=0$.
-Not including the magnetic self-interaction, the first-generation meson masses $\widetilde{m}$ become:
+Not including the magnetic fields, the first-generation meson masses $\widetilde{m}$ become: